skezell/jumpcloud/README.md

     the service didn't wait for at least one client to get the hash value back, I'm going with the definition of 'completion' as the service has sent the actual hash value back (at least once)
-    + Is the average processing time using times to process the initial request/return jobid? or the time to calculate the hash for the given password? or both?
+    + Is the average processing time using times to process the initial request/return jobid? or the time to calculate the hash for the given password? or both? or any /hash endpoint (GET or POST), but not the time to do the hash calculation? assuming not stats on the stats endpoint itself?
     + How many concurrrent users does it need to support? any limits on the number of requests the service can have in the queue? limits on the total number of requests between restarts of the service/limits on the stats collection?
-    + Requirements for graceful shutdown don't specify which actions should be rejected during shutdown - submitting a new job AND requesting a previously calculated hash value OR just submitting new jobs
+    + Requirements for graceful shutdown don't specify which actions should be rejected during shutdown - submitting a new job was listed, but what about stats requests? additional shutdown requests? it also doesn't say exactly what the rejection should look like, so I'm assuming something in the 400 range along with a message along the lines of shutdown pending or request rejected
     + The requirements don't state this, but assuming you can request the hash value for a jobid multiple times?
 Is there a lifetime for this information (before the service is shutdown, which clears memory, I'd presume)?

 + Additionally, if I were testing this service for real I'd likely ask the development team about the feasibility of adding some additional (non public) functionality to make the service more testable:
-    + provide a way to reset the stats collection without shutting down the service (shutdown is likely more time consuming than just clearing the counters)
+    + provide a way to reset the stats collection without shutting down the service (for speed of test execution)
-    + configurable delay for the processing of requests (to make it easier to test concurrency scenarios)
+    + configurable delay (as opposed to always 5 sec.)for the processing of requests (to make it easier to test concurrency scenarios)
-    + additional information about what jobs are in the queue and have been processed when asking for status
+    + additional information about what jobs are in the queue and have been processed (extended stats endpoint?)
     + a way to flush all or part of the stored hash information or queued jobs (again for speed, you can always shutdown the service completely)